seenigel/Dataviz-on-Deadline/readme.md

 * [Follow Ebola Patient's Steps](https://www.dnainfo.com/new-york/20141024/west-harlem/timeline-follow-new-york-ebola-patients-steps)

 ## Atlas
-Atlas is a tool created by Quartz that can be used to very easily create bar and line charts using data from Excel or Google Spreadsheets.
+[Quartz Atlas](https://www.theatlas.com/) is a tool created by Quartz that can be used to very easily create bar and line charts using data from Excel or Google Spreadsheets.

 ## Qzzr and Pollcaster